SkillsFundingAgency/dfc-servicetaxonomy-editor/DeveloperNotes.md

     avoid initial ajax call if pre-populated
     add settings, edit button? start open etc.

-* neo4j 4
-    do we need to specify graph in endpoint config?

-* api: GetJobProfilesBySearchTerm should tolower the search term GetOccupationsByMatchingSkills is the next api to test
+* api: GetJobProfilesBySearchTerm should tolower the search term

 * don't log to file in env, only ai: add nlog.Development.config?